kbenoit/coursepack-bookdown/readme.md

 ![](./images/commit-demo.png)

-Your changes will be in effect after a few minutes.
+Your changes will be in effect shortly.
+This can be within three minutes or thirty minutes depending on the workload of the Travis CI server that does the compiling.
 Check out <https://kbenoit.github.io/coursepack-bookdown/> and download the pdf printable and epub ebook to view your changes.

 -- Tobias Pester, September 2016